Yuhala/sgx-dnet/README.md

 ## Summary
 - `sgx-dnet` is a port of the machine learning library [Darknet](http://pjreddie.com/darknet) into Intel SGX.
 - This library can be used to securely train and test neural networks models following the Darknet API.
-- `sgx-dnet` is separated into two main parts: `dnet-in` and `dnet-out`.
+- `sgx-dnet` source is separated into two main parts: `dnet-in` (Enclave/dnet-in) and `dnet-out` (App/dnet-out).
 The former contains the necessary API to do secure training and inference within the enclave runtime, without any I/O functionality or system calls, and the latter is the full Darknet library which acts as a support library for the former and complements any unsupported enclave functionality.
 - Both parts communicate via ecalls and ocalls when/where necessary.
 - Checkpointing weights to disk is TODO..